Kentucky Horse Council Bylaws

-(a) Directors: All Directors are expected to attend all meetings.
+(a) Directors: Directors are expected to attend all meetings.
 Telephone participation in a regularly scheduled meeting shall be permitted upon prior approval by the President or Executive Committee.
-Participation in a meeting by telephone or other similar means shall constitute presence in person at such a meeting.
-In the event a Director is unable to attend either in person or by telephone, said Director must contact the President, Board Secretary, or Executive Director at least two (2) business days prior to the meeting except in case of an emergency.
+Participation in a meeting by telephone or other similar means shall constitute presence in-person at such a meeting.
+In the event a Director is unable to attend either in person or by telephone, said Director must contact the President, Board Secretary or Executive Director at least five (5) business days prior to the meeting except in case of an emergency.
 A Director who is absent in person or by telephone from three (3) meetings (either regularly scheduled meetings, special meetings, or both) during a calendar year without approval from the Executive Committee will be considered to have resigned.

 (b) Executive Committee: All Executive Committee members are expected to attend all meetings.
 Telephone participation in the Executive Committee meeting shall be permitted upon prior approval of the President.
 Participation in a meeting by telephone shall constitute presence in person at such a meeting.
 In the event an Executive Committee member is unable to attend in person or by telephone, said member must contact, prior to the meeting, the President, Board Secretary, or Executive Director at least five (5) business days prior to the meeting except in case of an emergency.
 An Executive Committee member who is absent in person or by telephone from three (3) meetings during a calendar year without approval from the Executive Committee will be considered to have resigned.

 Section 12- Compensation.
-All elected Directors shall serve without compensation.
+All Directors shall serve without compensation.

 Section 13-Directors-Emeritus.
 Upon recommendation by the Nominating Committee, the Board may elect one or more Director(s)-emeritus with the right to attend all regular and special meetings thereof, but with no power to make motions or to vote and who shall not be counted in determining a quorum.